|

 Most of us were gagging just watching Patrice down a largish slippery red morsel. |

 The rest of the market was quite fascinating.
-Again, sadly we were loath to buy anything (that is if we thought we could have squeezed anything more in our luggage!) only then to have to sacrifice it to Customs on returning home.
+Again, sadly we just couldn't buy anything.
 Eventually we were rounded up and herded back onto the bus to travel back to Quemchi and to the tiny island of Aucar, called

-Isla de las Almas Navegantes, translated means Island of Sailing Souls (lost sailors); it is accessible via a long wooden footbridge.
+Isla de las Almas Navegantes, translated means Island of Sailing Souls (lost sailors).
+The island is accessible via a long wooden footbridge.

 |